FredericoBaker/chat-with-the-doc/README.md

 # 📄 Chat with the doc
-Project using langchain and streamlit to do a web app that allows you to chat with a document.
+Project using langchain and streamlit to do a web app that allows you to chat with a document or with your email with conversation memory.
 In this version the web app have a chat like UI with conversation memory.

 ![screenshot](image_2023-07-13_175401997.png)